Photo Credit: Elena Pressprich

 A super short version:

-I am 25 years young.
-A whole quarter century!
+I am 27 years young.
+Getting closer to 30 now then 20… scary thought.
+But embracing every step I can!
 My birthday is on January 22… Yes I am an Aquarius!
-I like puppies (huskies are the best) and animals in general.
+I am a huge animal lover, and just got my own pup (Timber in April of 2017) so have had him for almost a year now!
 I enjoy collecting bracelets from my travels.
 I drink wine in moderation and coffee excessively.
-I LOVE my comfy stretchy clothes – baggy hoodies and outdoor gear for the win (Though I enjoy dressing up on occasion).
+I LOVE my comfy stretchy clothes – baggy hoodies and outdoor gear for the win.
 I am a runner at heart though thoroughly enjoy hiking, road biking, camping and kayaking the most (Though I will basically take part in or try activity if in involves being outside!).
 I love meeting new people.
-I have traveled to 15 countries.
+I have traveled to 19 countries.
 I am not a ‘professional’ photographer – though I very much enjoy playing with my camera and learning’

 I have 3 sisters.
 Family is #1. xo